Gueni/Anaxcel/README.md

 ### Prerequisites

-Either use the executable on Windows or simply run the main script <anaxcel.py>.
-To be able to run this script make sure you have the necessary packages installed on your machine:
+To be able to run this Program make sure you have the necessary packages installed on your machine:

 ####PyQt5: